openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 Once you have obtained the context, you can use it to compile a new `ov::CompiledModel` or create `ov::RemoteTensor` objects.
-For network compilation, use a dedicated flavor of the `ov::Core::compile_model()`, which accepts the context as an additional parameter.
+For network compilation, use a dedicated flavor of `ov::Core::compile_model()`, which accepts the context as an additional parameter.

 ### Creation of RemoteContext from Native Handle